Companies House filing requirements – what do I need to send every year?

 - Change of company type.

-We, at Lightwork Business, are experts in guiding companies through the legal maze and can provide you with peace of mind as we will take care of all the statutory filing requirements for your limited company for only £15 a month.
+We, at Lightwork Business, are experts in guiding companies through the legal maze and will provide you with peace of mind by preparing and submitting your company's confirmation statement to Companies House before the due date for only £60 + VAT.

 We know sorting out the boring fundamentals of compliance isn't your idea of fun.
 That's why we make dealing with us as easy as possible.
 So let us worry about compliance and you stay focused on the most important part - your business!